PaganSquare

 The Minoans were a seafaring people.
 They traveled, explored, and traded all over the Mediterranean Sea and possibly beyond it.
 But that sea travel wasn't a year-round thing.
 It had a season.

-In the Mediterranean, even now, the winter is not the best time to be out on a boat.
+In the Mediterranean, even now, the winter isn't the best time to be out on a boat.
 The winds can be harsh, the water choppy, the weather unpredictable.
-It was far more dangerous back in the Bronze Age, before the era of long-distance communication and meteorology.
+It was far more dangerous back in the Bronze Age, before the era of long-distance communication and software-driven meteorology.
 The Minoans had a positive relationship with Grandmother Ocean, but they were skilled enough sailors to know better than to push it.
 Nature is bigger than we are.

 ...